Jumping Jacks: A Guide on How to Benefit From This Workout

 Shalom Khokhar, ACE-certified personal trainer and founder of Workout Great, points out that 150 minutes of cardio per week could help reduce one’s blood pressure.
 As with anything, moderation is key.

-While exercise is sometimes the right solution to hypertension, if you have underlying medical conditions, it might be best to talk to a doctor first [4].
+According to Mayo Clinic, while exercise is sometimes the right solution to hypertension, it might be best to talk to a doctor first if you have underlying medical conditions [5].

 Implement Them Into Circuit Training